AnjanaSenanayake/DeepSelectNet/README.md

 ```
 Note:
 - Num. of reads from source(pos_s5, neg_s5) should be enough to generate a balanced dataset with Num. of reads equal to batch size(b).
-- Read lengths in source reads should be larger than cutoff value(c) + sample size(sz)
+- Read lengths in source reads should be larger than cutoff value(c) + sample size(sz).
+- [support scripts](support) may come useful in these manipulations.

 #### 2. Trainer
 Train the model for given dataset using dumped numpy arrays